 Accreditation: The teacher certification program in Chemistry is approved by the Tennessee Department of Education.
 In addition, the teacher certification program of the University is accredited by the National Council on the Accreditation of Teacher Education (NCATE).
+Curriculum 1-Professional Chemistry Curriculum is approved by the American Chemical Society.

-Departmental Requirements For Bachelor of Science Chemistry
+Departmental Requirements 32-56 Semester Hours For Bachelor of Science Chemistry